BerserkRugal/ABSE-Chained-HotStuff/README.md

 # ABSE-Chained-HotStuff

+## Possible issues encountered
+1. Process automatically exits (no error reported) This issue is caused by the process automatically exiting after judging that the throughput is stable (this mechanism helps to collect data).
+The following are abnormal situations that may cause this issue:

+1) The process timeout is too long, and the throughput tends to stabilize

+2) When multiple processes are 'preempt_failure' in succession, the total timeout time is too long and the throughput tends to stabilize

+All of the above may cause the system to automatically exit the process before achieving optimal performance.

+The solution is to run it multiple times, or change the timeout duration or modify the code logic.

 ## Quick Start

 Directly executing a binary will start a committee composed of a single node using localhost TCP for communication.